anson10/anson10/README.md

 ## 🔭 What I'm Working On
 - Building intelligent systems using deep learning methods
 - Learning C++ for future projects
-- Exploring the world of robotics with Julia
+- Exploring robotics with Julia

 ## 💻 Languages & Tools